In order to be entitled to funding, you must meet the personal eligibility requirements and your course must be eligible.

 Can I get funding to repeat a year?

-If you have failed a year of your course or had to take a break in study, and you have not previously repeated any years, you should be able to use your 'gift year' to fund the tuition fees for an additional year of study.
-All Student Finance England funded students are allocated tuition fee funding for the length of their course plus an extra year, which is called a 'gift year'.
+If you have failed a year of your course or had to take a break in study, and you have not previously repeated any years, you should be able to use your 'additional year' (previously known as a 'gift year') to fund the tuition fees for an additional year of study.
+All Student Finance England funded students are allocated tuition fee funding for the length of their course plus an extra year, minus any years of previous higher education study (a part-year of previous study counts as a year).

-If you have previously been enrolled on a different Higher Education course you may be subject to 'Previous Study rules' which may prevent you from receiving any extra years of tuition fee funding needed to complete the course.
+If you have previously been enrolled on a different Higher Education course you may be subject to 'Previous Study rules' which may prevent you from receiving sufficient tuition fee funding for a new course.

 If you have experienced illness or other extenuating circumstances during the year you can apply to Student Finance England to grant you discretionary additional tuition fee funding for Compelling Personal Reasons (CPR).
 If you think this applies to you please contact us for further information and support.
 You can also read our guide to compelling personal reasons.